 If you're asked to provide proof of car insurance to a law enforcement officer in Oregon (during a traffic stop or after a car accident, for example), you can always present a physical copy of your official insurance card (issued by the company).

 You can also show digital proof of car insurance in Oregon (and in neighboring Washington) by pulling up an official, company-issued electronic version of your insurance card or policy declaration page, or by providing other official digital documentation of your policy details.

 If you get caught driving without insurance in Oregon, you could be fined, lose your driving privileges, or have your vehicle towed, depending on the circumstances of the offense.

-If you are convicted of driving without insurance, you will have to file proof of insurance with the state's Department of Motor Vehicles (DMV) for three years.
+If you are convicted of driving without insurance, you will have to file proof of insurance with the state's Driver & Motor Vehicle Services (DMV) for three years.
 If you are in an accident, and you are uninsured, your driving privileges will likely be suspended for one year.

 Of course, these penalties will likely pale in comparison to the financial hit you could take if you're in a car accident and you don't have car insurance.

 For more details on car insurance in Oregon, check out the Division of Financial Regulation's Auto Insurance 101 page.

 If you've been involved in a car accident in Oregon, you may need more than just the basics on how car insurance works in the state.
 Especially if you've been injured, it might make sense to discuss your situation, and your options, with an experienced legal professional.

 Learn more about when you might need a car accident lawyer's help, and what to expect from your first meeting with a car accident attorney.
 And if you're ready to discuss your potential case now, you can use the features right on this page to connect with an Oregon car accident lawyer in your area.